ShalmolyMondal/datasci_salary_estimator/README.md

 * **OLS regression** is a linear modeling technique used for predicting a continuous target variable.
 In our case, it was applied to estimate the salary of a data scientist based on various features.

 * **Lasso Regression** is a linear regression model with L1 regularization.
 It is useful for feature selection and regularization, potentially improving model interpretability.
-This was used since our EDA high correlation between the features.
+This was used since our EDA showed high correlation between the features.

-* **Random Forest** is used as an ensemble learning technique that builds a multitude of decision trees and merges them for more robust and accurate predictions.
+* **Random Forest** is efficient in handling non-linear relationships and performs well for salary prediction.
 Parameter tuning was achieved using Grod Search.

 ## Model Validation